Finding New Stories in a Familiar Place

 A woman with gray hair wearing a green shirt, smiling softly at the camera.

-When novelist and Assistant Professor of English at the John Charles Meditz College of Arts and Sciences, Nalini Jones, began writing her latest book, she did not realize she was returning to a world she thought she had left behind.
+When Nalini Jones, a writer and assistant professor of English in the John Charles Meditz College of Arts and Sciences, began working on her latest book, she found herself returning to a world she thought she had left behind in her previous short story collection, What You Call Winter (Knopf, 2007)

-Her latest novel, The Unbroken Coast, opens on the night Professor Francis Almeida’s granddaughter is born in America.
+Her first novel, The Unbroken Coast, published in August 2025 by Alfred A. Knopfopens in Bombay on the night Professor Francis Almeida’s granddaughter is born in America.
 Riding his bicycle through his quiet Catholic neighborhood in Bombay, he passes a few streets away into the heart of a Koli fishing village, where he encounters a young mother praying for her baby daughter at the shrine of Our Lady of Navigators.
-Nearly a decade later, an accident brings their families together, setting the stage for an unexpected connection.
+Nearly a decade later, an accident brings the two families together, setting the stage for an unexpected connection.

 Cover of novel, The Unbroken Coast